HermanL02/WarwickUniversity-Notes/202401/Script_Eng.md

 ### Spain's Approach to E2EE

 Spain leads within the EU in limiting millions of people's encryption, citing the prevention of child sexual abuse content.
-However, this could jeopardize E2EE.
+However, this could weaken E2EE.
 Denmark and Ireland support scanning to protect encryption, but experts believe this is technically impossible.

 ## US